 SBF VISA GROUP SPINNING COASTER

-The SBF VISA Group began producing their very popular family-friendly Spinning Coaster in 2013.
+The SBF VISA Group began producing their extremely popular family friendly MX600 spinning coaster series in 2014.
 The coaster consists of very compact figure eight track layout and a four car train with back-to-back seating.
 The relatively low cost, extremely small footprint and minimal maintenance make it an attraction any park can add to their ride lineup.

 INTAMIN TWIST AND TURN COASTER

-Like the Maurer knockoff at Drievliet Family Park in the Netherlands (see above), Intamin’s Twist and Turn coasters are extremely family-friendly with a basic layout that features gentle inclines and a powered train with two-person cars of spinning seats.
+Like the Maurer knockoff at Drievliet Family Park in the Netherlands (above), Intamin’s Twist and Turn coasters are extremely family friendly with a basic layout that features gentle inclines and a powered train with two-person cars of spinning seats.
 Comet Express at Lotte World in South Korea was the first when it opened in 1995, six years before the Maurer clone.